Updated On 4/17/21

 Did you know that your Android phone can save your life?

-And it’s not just Androids like the LG GS or Moto X4 but any kind of smartphone, including the iPhone X!
+And it’s not just Androids like the Galaxy Note, LG or any kind of smartphone, including the iPhone!
 The secret is letting your phone do the talking for you in an emergency.
 And the way to do that is with ICE.
-By the way if you’d like to download these instructions, just click here for the PDF version.

 What is ICE?